by John Ellis

 “I can take any empty space and call it a bare stage.
 A man walks across this empty space whilst someone else is watching him, and this is all that is needed for an act of theatre to be engaged.”

 Among theatre artists, The Empty Space is as sacrosanct a book as can be found.
 Yet, after many conversations with a wide range of theatre artists, I’ve concluded that many if not most of us do not fully understand how iconoclastic the book’s opening sentences are.
-At the moment, while reading them, even though I didn’t understand Brook’s words, I knew that whatever he meant it was the proverbial overturning of the tables in the temple to theatre.
+We read those opening lines, and promptly forget them as we shoehorn our own theatre making into Brooks’ definition of “the Immediate Theatre.”
+For me, after years of making “deadly theatre” followed by years of longing for something better, at the moment, while reading Brooks’ words, even though I didn’t understand them, I knew that whatever he meant it was the proverbial overturning of the tables in the temple to theatre.
 I began to suspect that I didn’t really understand theatre.

 By way of shortcut, I eventually figured out that Brook had distilled theatre to its essence: two humans in a relationship.
 What’s more, any story worth anything is in the relationship.
 As I alluded to above, it was only after I repented of my sins and placed my faith in the work of Jesus that I began to really understand the depths of relationship and the vital importance of storytelling for relationships.
 And, most importantly, how the Story is present in all stories, either through reflection or rebellion.